-- → Name of Candidate: Must include at least the first and last name.
-This should be the candidate's full name (first, middle initial (if applicable) and last).
-If filing online through ORESTAR, this field is automatically populated from the user profile and cannot be modified. - → How Name Should Appear on Ballot: Must include how the candidate wishes their name to appear on the ballot.
+- → Name of Candidate: This should be the candidate's full name (first, middle initial if applicable, and last).
+If filing online through ORESTAR, this field is automatically populated from the user profile and cannot be modified. - → How name should appear on ballot: Include how the candidate wishes their name to appear on the ballot.
 If a nickname is used in connection with the candidate's full name, the nickname should be in parentheses.
-Titles and designations (e.g., Dr., CPA) should not be included as they cannot appear on the ballot. - → Candidate Residence Address: Residential address of the candidate, including the county, must be provided - → Mailing Address for Candidate Correspondence: Must include the address where the candidate wishes to receive correspondence from the elections official. - Do not use an address included on a non-disclosure order on file.
-A publicly disclosable mailing address listed on the non-disclosure request will be used as the mailing address on the candidate filing if the exempt residence address is used as the mailing address on the filing. - → Contact Information: Enter valid phone number where the candidate can be reached during normal business hours, fax, email address, and website, if applicable.
+Titles and designations (e.g., Dr., CPA) should not be included as they cannot appear on the ballot. - → Candidate Residence Address: Residential address of the candidate, including the county must be used. - → Mailing Address for Candidate Correspondence: Include the address where the candidate wishes to receive correspondence from the elections official.
+To use the residence address as the mailing address for candidate correspondence, click in the checkbox. - → Contact Information: Enter valid phone number where the candidate can be reached during normal business hours, fax, email address, and website, if applicable.

 The following are guidelines to complete the required fields of occupation, occupational background, educational background, and prior governmental experience on the candidate filing forms.
 These fields are required and information provided must be accurate.
-Not every occupational, educational, or prior governmental experience is required to be provided, but what is listed must be accurate.
-If the candidate has no relevant experience, "None" or other equivalent must be entered.
+Not every occupational, educational, or prior governmental experience is required to be provided.
+If the candidate has no relevant experience, "none" or other equivalent must be entered.